asminer/meddly/docs/_releases/unreleased.md

 * Boolean (MDD or MXD) Intersection, Union, Difference, and Complement operations have been rewritten using the new compute table and operation interfaces.

+* Copy operations have been rewritten using the new compute table and operation interfaces.